-Continue your adventure in Kangaroo Island which offer a multitude of outdoor, action based activities.
+Continue your adventure with a multitude of outdoor, action-based activities.
 Ride quad bikes through 500 acres of winding bush land trails, open grassland and rocky terrain, hire sandboards or toboggans and surf the massive sand dunes at Little Sahara.

 Craving for a seafood lunch?
 There’s no better place on the island to devour oysters, marron, abalone and King George whiting all in one place than The Oyster Farm Shop.

-Kangaroo Island is the world's oldest bee sanctuary and is home to the only pure strain of Ligurian Bee in the world.
+Kangaroo Island is home to the world's oldest bee sanctuary and the residents represent the only pure strain of Ligurian Bee in the world.
 Visit Island Beehive or Clifford's Honey Farm to learn about Ligurian Bees, see the production factory, take a guided tour, and enjoy free tastings of quality honey.